The EPiC-HFT trial

 502 patients randomised into two groups:

-• Intervention: Usual care + Home HFT
+• The intervention group: Usual care + Home HFT

-• Control: Usual care
+• The control group: Usual care

 The enrolment period will last 24 months, with a follow-up period of 12 months, for a total study duration of 36 months.